brow/leaves/README.markdown

 #Leaves

 Leaves is an simple way to present a page-turning interface similar to Apple's iBooks.
-It comprises two classes, `LeavesView` and `LeavesViewController`, and occupies only 100 kB compiled.
+It comprises two classes, `LeavesView` and `LeavesViewController`, and occupies less than 100 kB compiled.
 It uses only public APIs, sacrificing a portion of iBooks' visual flair to ensure that your application is safe for submission to the App Store.

 Leaves supports: